Congratulations! You’re in the first trimester of your pregnancy.

 This is a crucial development, which is why it’s so important to be mindful of what you do with your body in the first trimester of pregnancy.

 When you become pregnant you are bombarded with information – some helpful and some not so much.

-Let’s look at some useful information to help you navigate the minefield, and know what to avoid during the first trimester of pregnancy.
+Let’s look at some useful information to help you navigate the minefield and know

 What weeks are the highest risk for miscarriage?

 The term miscarriage means the loss of the baby at any time up to 20 weeks.

 Unfortunately, if a baby loss is going to occur it usually happens within the first 12 weeks.

 - 0-6 weeks: the highest risk is in the first few weeks.
 Miscarriage this early might seem like a heavy period

 - 13-20 weeks: the risk decreases slightly again.

 If you’re older (35-40) when you fall pregnant, your risk of miscarriage increases.